What is a Comic Pull List

 - You’re committing to a title even if it’s a fill in issue, or not part of the regular story

 - You may need to give your store some notice before adding or dropping a title.
 Orders are made three weeks before release date.

 How to Make a Pull List

-Making a comics pull list is easy, just create a list of the comics you want to buy every month, and take it in to your local comic store (you can see a list of all comic titles on the Manage Comics Example Shop – All Titles page).
-If your store uses Manage Comics, you can enter your list directly on their Manage Comics shop (see our Manage Comics Store Locations to find a store in your area).
+Making a comics pull list is easy, just create a list of the comics you want to buy every month, and take it in to your local comic store.
+If your store uses Manage Comics, you can enter your list directly on their website – usually under “Subscriptions” in their navigation (see our Manage Comics Store Locations to find a store in your area).

 How does Manage Comics help with Pull Lists?